Two-Torsion Subgroups of some Modular Jacobians: Examples

-We'll calculate the two-torsion subgroup of the modular curve $X_{0} \left( 42 \right)$.
-This is a genus 5, non-hyperelliptic curve, embedded in $\mathbb{P}^{4}$ by the canonical embedding.
-The model we use is (as in \citep{OS}) the intersection of the three quadrics $f_{1}, f_{2}, f_{3}$
+In this subsection we compute the $2$-torsion subgroups of the Jacobian of the genus $5$, non-hyperelliptic modular curve $X = X_{0}\left( 42 \right)$.
+The canonical model that we use is (as in \cite{OS}) the intersection of the three quadrics: